AntoniosBarotsis/let-the-mirte-robot-drive-around-in-duckietown/mirte-documentation/doc/duckietown_mirte/duckietown_example.rst

 #.
 If a Duck is detected stop lane following and on start following the lane again once the Duck is no longer detected
 #.
 If a street sign with the name DUDEK ST is detected permanently stop following the lane

+**Important Notice: To make this example work you might have to change the speed of the motor a bit for turing left and right**

 .. tabs::

     .. group-tab:: Blockly